Qabel/qabel-android/CONTRIBUTING.md

 * Force push `git push -f` only when asked for by an integrator.
 Rebasing should only be done if it is needed or really useful.
 * Push additional (fix) commits to your pull request to incorporate changes (e.g. which are needed due to the review of the pull request).
 * Never abandon a pull request and create a new one for the same thing unless you are asked for by an integrator.
 When doing so, always reference these pull requests to one another.
+* You can open a pull request at any point during your development process: when you have little or no code, but want to share an explicit idea.
+When you need advice, or just want someone to review your code to make sure that you are on the right track.

 #### Merging
 Prior merging a pull request, the following conditions must be met.